 By the end of the 20th century unparalleled technological and agricultural advances had taken place, along with self inflicted environmental disasters and genocide on an unprecedented scale.
-Movement from feudal clans to interconnected global species had redesinged mubh of the inhabted planet, offering systems that would create freedom from illness and hunger.
+Movement from feudal clans to interconnected global species had redesigned much of the inhabited planet, offering systems that would create freedom from illness and hunger.
 As medical innovation increased, interventions with the body and the environment would shape the next generation of change in human evolution, changes that would fundamentally alter the perception of the natural by human intervention.

 Somewhere between 1.9 and 1.6 million years ago changes in the hominid brain began to accelerate, with dramatic increases in size and neuroplasticity.
 (2) As a greater range of connections between the hominid brain and hand took place, the use of and design of tools instigated a critical evolutionary leap.

-About 1 million years later Homo sapiens and their close Neanderthal (3) relatives began diverging from a common ancestor, with the two groups separating permanently around 300,000 years later.
-(4) By 40,000 years ago what is now known as Europe and the Near East were colonised, firstly by Neanderthals and then by Homo sapiens.
-Language had developed amongst the hominids that shared in a range of early cultural activities, including the development of decorative artifacts, body adornment and early forms of organised religion.
+About 1 million years later Homo sapiens and their close Neanderthal (3) relatives began diverging from a common ancestor, with the two groups thought to separate permanently around 300,000 years later.
+(4) By 40,000 years ago what would come to be known as Europe and the Near East were thought to be colonised, firstly by Neanderthals and then by Homo sapiens.
+Language had developed amongst the hominids that shared in a range of early cultural activities, including the development of decorative artefacts, body adornment and early forms of organised religion.

-Neanderthals (5) differed from other hominids in a number of ways.
-They were taller and stronger than Homo Erectus, they were larger boned and more heavily muscled than most modern humans, and they had brains that were considerably larger than the average human brain found in the 21st century.
+Neanderthals (5) were thought to differ from other hominids in a number of ways.
+They would be taller and stronger than Homo Erectus, larger boned and more heavily muscled than most modern humans, and they would have brains that were considerably larger than the average human brain found in the 21st century.
 (6) They were advanced in fire-making and hunting, establishing temporary camps when needed, cooking their food and living in small communities.
-They were the first hominids to engage in ritualistic rites of passage, leaving evidence of sophisticated body painting and careful preparation of the dead.
+They were thought to be the first hominids to engage in ritualistic rites of passage, leaving evidence of sophisticated body painting and careful preparation of the dead.

-The brain of a modern human uses about 20 Watts of energy, approximately 400 calories per day, accounting for about 20% of the total energy consumption used by the human body.
-(7) Hunting for larger animals in greater numbers, using new tools and techniques, meant that early Homo sapiens would gain increasing amounts of energy, allowing the development and sustenance of larger and more complex brains.
+The brain of a modern human would use about 20 Watts of energy, approximately 400 calories per day, accounting for about 20% of the total energy consumption used by the human body.
+(7) Hunting for larger animals in greater numbers, using new tools and techniques, meant that early humans would gain increasing amounts of energy, allowing the development and sustenance of larger and more complex brains.
 The gradual mastery of environment would create more time and energy to develop specialised and more efficient tools, along with a wider variety of problem solving systems.

 Between 60 to 10,000 years ago complex paintings began to appear deep within caves, adorning the rock walls.
-The interconnected schema created pictorial and theatrical spaces, with hundreds of drawings and paintings being added to complex collections of diagrams that covered the caves being used.
-Some of the paintings were executed on a large scale high above the floor, pointing to the utilisation of lighting, scaffolding and a degree of planning and collaboration.
-The caves themselves seem to suggest areas for reflection, contemplation or theatrical spectacle, evoking philosophical thought and religious ceremony.
+The interconnected schema would create pictorial and theatrical spaces, with hundreds of drawings and paintings being added to complex collections of diagrams that would cover the caves being used.
+Some of the paintings were executed on a large scale, high above the floor, pointing to the utilisation of lighting, scaffolding and a degree of planning and collaboration.
+The caves themselves would seem to suggest areas for reflection, contemplation or theatrical spectacle, evoking philosophical thought and religious ceremony.

 Cave painting and other creative activities would illustrate a critical shift in the behaviour, thinking and developmental capabilities of the human brain.
 Creative thinking, problem solving, intentional adaptation and the ability to cooperate would all play crucial roles in increasing the ability to survive and interpret existence.
 Increases in creativity would not only allow people to think differently, to imagine new ways of living and problem solving, they would have a direct impact on quality of life, giving meaning and accomplishment beyond the base survival instincts of killing, eating and breading.

-As the human brain developed greater integration, so too did the ability to control and expand mental processes and to think in abstract terms.
-The capacity to remember the past at will, to consider and imagine the future, to consider oneself as different from other animals, to wonder about events that have not yet happened or events that had not been directly experienced were being shaped over the course of history.
+As the human brain developed greater integration, so too would the ability to control and expand mental processes and to think in abstract terms.
+The capacity to remember the past at will, to consider and imagine the future, to consider oneself as different from other animals, to wonder about events that had not yet happened, or events that had not been directly experienced, were being shaped over the course of history.
 With the evolution of memory and internal language came awareness of mortality and loss, bringing with it the development of ideas of mystical realms.

 With the population explosion of the 20th century, large social groups would create ever greater competition and social hierarchies of increasing complexity.
 The capacity of the human brain would increase exponentially.
 (12) (13) In the 21st century the kinds of intelligence that will dominate are yet to be seen, as is the role that technology will play in shaping ideas of what we can be, and what we should become.